 For the most part I agree with the experts... but if you are a petite, short bride who wants to wear a mermaid style wedding dress, there is a way for you to carry this style off.

-Now... a mermaid wedding dress generally looks best on average to tall women.
-But . . . with careful planning ahead of time, a petite bride can wear this style.
+Now... a mermaid wedding dress is a fit and flare style that generally looks best on average height or tall women.
+But... with careful planning ahead of time, a petite bride can wear this style.

 Here is another thing to think about.

 This can change the whole look of the bridal gown.
-In some cases this can work out to be better.
-In others, the gown would loose some of the style appeal.
+In some cases this can work out to be better or the gown could loose some of it's style appeal.

-If you like the mermaid bridal gown style, dont give up hope!
-You can wear this dress style if you are willing to wear the highest heel you can.
-This will add more height to your stature.
+If you like the mermaid bridal gown style, don't give up hope!
+You can wear this dress style if you are willing to...

 The trumpet style will give you better proportion since the flare starts higher.